Eutrophication: Policy

-Policy concerning the prevention and reduction of eutrophication can be broken down into four sectors: Technologies, public participation, economic instruments, and cooperation.
-The term technology is used loosely, referring to a more widespread use of existing methods rather than an appropriation of new technologies.
-As mentioned before, nonpoint sources of pollution are the primary contributors to eutrophication, and their effects can be easily minimized through common agricultural practices.
+Policy and regulations are a set of tools to minimize causes of eutrophication.
+Nonpoint sources of pollution are the primary contributors to eutrophication, and their effects can be minimized through common agricultural practices.
 Reducing the amount of pollutants that reach a watershed can be achieved through the protection of its forest cover, reducing the amount of erosion leeching into a watershed.
 Also, through the efficient, controlled use of land using sustainable agricultural practices to minimize land degradation, the amount of soil runoff and nitrogen-based fertilizers reaching a watershed can be reduced.
 Waste disposal technology constitutes another factor in eutrophication prevention.

-The role of the public is a major factor for the effective prevention of eutrophication.
-In order for a policy to have any effect, the public must be aware of their contribution to the problem, and ways in which they can reduce their effects.
-Programs instituted to promote participation in the recycling and elimination of wastes, as well as education on the issue of rational water use are necessary to protect water quality within urbanized areas and adjacent water bodies.

-Economic instruments, "which include, among others, property rights, water markets, fiscal and financial instruments, charge systems and liability systems, are gradually becoming a substantive component of the management tool set used for pollution control and water allocation decisions."
-Incentives for those who practice clean, renewable, water management technologies are an effective means of encouraging pollution prevention.
-By internalizing the costs associated with the negative effects on the environment, governments are able to encourage a cleaner water management.
+The current policies proposed are mainly command-and-control policies, which are based on commonly used regulation standards.
+Although these policies are easier to implement, they are not as cost-effective.
+This typically involves implementing limitations on input resources, emissions, or technologies, which are all common command-and-control policies that have been implemented by multiple countries.

 Because a body of water can have an effect on a range of people reaching far beyond that of the watershed, cooperation between different organizations is necessary to prevent the intrusion of contaminants that can lead to eutrophication.
 Agencies ranging from state governments to those of water resource management and non-governmental organizations, going as low as the local population, are responsible for preventing eutrophication of water bodies.
 In the United States, the most well known inter-state effort to prevent eutrophication is the Chesapeake Bay.

-Nitrogen testing and modeling

-Soil nitrogen testing (N-Testing) is a technique that helps farmers optimize the amount of fertilizer applied to crops.
-By testing fields with this method, farmers saw a decrease in fertilizer application costs, a decrease in nitrogen lost to surrounding sources, or both.
-By testing the soil and modeling the bare minimum amount of fertilizer are needed, farmers reap economic benefits while reducing pollution.

-Organic farming

-Organically fertilized fields can "significantly reduce harmful nitrate leaching" compared to conventionally fertilized fields.
-Eutrophication impacts are in some cases higher from organic production than they are from conventional production.